jrheard/rask/design-doc.md

 Cargo workspace
 * 1 lib crate with shared business logic
-    TODO: does this business logic lib crate know how to interact with the DB?
 * 1 bin crate for web api
-    TODO: is the web api the only part of the system that talks directly to the db?
-* 1 bin crate for recurrence daemon
+* 1 bin crate for recurrence daemon talks to the web api for reads/writes
-    TODO how does the daemon talk to the db? through the api or directly? through the api imo
     TODO read https://www.badykov.com/rust/2020/06/28/you-dont-need-background-job-library/
         waitaminute, why does he even use tokio here? what's the point of bringing async/await into the mix in this situation? no reason imo!
 * 1 bin crate for CLI
     talks to the web api for reads/writes

-docker-compose setup
+docker containers
     * 1 docker image for http api crate
     * 1 docker image for recurrence daemon crate
     * 1 docker image for db
         * 1 volume for persistence

-authentication for CLI done via SSH key - i'll generate a keypair specifically for this app and distribute the private key to my machines requests to API need to be signed by private SSH key
+authentication for CLI done via API token

-configuration for CLI will be something to figure out - probably a .raskrc? it'll have to know which IP to point at for the web api backend
+configuration for CLI will be something to figure out - probably a .raskrc? it'll have to know which IP to point at for the web api backend, and it'll have to know about api token

-no clue how i'll do authentication for phone.
+no clue how i'll do authentication for phone
-    if i allow mobile devices to access the system via an html webapp, i could do oauth with a single allowed user? if i only allow tasks to be entered via phone, i could just use email and have only my own email addresses whitelisted wouldn't be able to view / complete tasks via phone, but that'd be totally fine imo
+    if i allow mobile devices to access the system via an html webapp, how do i store the api token on the phone? if i only allow tasks to be entered via phone, i could just use email and have only my own email addresses whitelisted wouldn't be able to view / complete tasks via phone, but that'd be totally fine imo